libp2p/js-libp2p/README.md

 ### Project status

-We've come a long way, but this project is still in Alpha, lots of development is happening, API might change, beware of the Dragons 🐉..
+This project has been used in production for years in Ethereum, IPFS, and more.
+It is actively maintained by multiple organizations and continues to be improved!
+The API might change, but we strictly follow semver.

 The documentation in the master branch may contain changes from a pre-release.
 If you are looking for the documentation of the latest release, you can view the latest release on [**npm**](https://www.npmjs.com/package/libp2p), or select the tag in github that matches the version you are looking for.